redlibrarian/redlibrarian.github.io/_posts/2018-06-14-erasure-of-labour.markdown

 discovery of important books in a location (stack) they thought to visit.
 The presence of the books on a particular shelf in a particular order, devoid of the noise of outdated or irrelevant material, is of course no accident, happy or otherwise.
-But the objective experience of the browser is no less real for all that.
+But the subjective experience of the browser is no less real for all that.
 There are two kinds of serendipity being employed here, and Seeber's dismissal of the subjective experience of the browser is due to his only recognizing one